Gorilla Trek: The Monumental Experience of a Lifetime

 Gorilla trek: why do it

-You can be rest assured that your gorilla experience will not be harmful in any way to the gorillas or the home country, and instead will actually be beneficial for both the gorillas and the country.
-Your gorilla trek will help the gorillas by ensuring that there are funds available to protect the mountain gorillas from poachers, habitat encroachment and disease.
-Your gorilla safari will help the local country by stimulating the economy through employing many people such as tour guides, park rangers, travel agents, travel operators, tour operators, and also local community business owners that you may choose to participate in.
+Your gorilla safari will help the local country by stimulating the economy by employing many people such as tour guides, park rangers, travel agents, travel operators, tour operators, and also local community business owners that you may choose to participate.
 Overall, your gorilla trek will be beneficial for the safety of the mountain gorillas, the financial stability of the local country, and also for your own personal gain through this thrilling experience.

 Gorilla trek: types of gorillas